Conformal map: In two dimensions

 where $z_0 \in \mathbb{C}$.
 However, the exponential function is a holomorphic function with a nonzero derivative, but is not one-to-one since it is periodic.

 The Riemann mapping theorem, one of the profound results of complex analysis, states that any non-empty open simply connected proper subset of $\mathbb{C}$ admits a bijective conformal map to the open unit disk in $\mathbb{C}$.
-Informally, this means that any blob can be transformed into a perfect circle by some conformal map.
+Informally, this means that any blob can be transformed into a perfect disk by some conformal map.

 Global conformal maps on the Riemann sphere

 A map of the Riemann sphere onto itself is conformal if and only if it is a Möbius transformation.

 The complex conjugate of a Möbius transformation preserves angles, but reverses the orientation.
 For example, circle inversions.

 Conformality with respect to three types of angles

 In plane geometry there are three types of angles that may be preserved in a conformal map.
 Each is hosted by its own real algebra, ordinary complex numbers, split-complex numbers, and dual numbers.
 The conformal maps are described by linear fractional transformations in each case.